SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-java/topic-to-queue-mapping.md

 session.connect();
 ```

 The only difference in the above is the duplicate subscription processing boolean.
 One aspect to consider when adding subscriptions is how your application wishes the Solace API to behave in the face of pre-existing duplicate subscriptions.
 The default behavior is to throw an exception if an application tries to add a subscription that already exists.
 In this tutorial, we’ll relax that behavior and change our JCSMPSession so that it will tolerate the subscription already existing.
-For more details on this session flag, refer to the [Solace documentation for the Java API]({{ site.docs-java-api }}){:target="_top"}.
+For more details on this session flag, refer to the [Solace documentation for the Java API](https://solace.com/samples/solace-samples-java/topic-to-queue-mapping/).

 ## Review: Receiving message from a queue

-The [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial demonstrated how to publish and receive messages from a queue.
+The [Persistence with Queues](../persistence-with-queues/) tutorial demonstrated how to publish and receive messages from a queue.
 In doing this, it used a JCSMPSession, XMLMessageProducer, and Consumer and this sample will do so in the same way.
 This sample will also depend on the endpoint being provisioned by through the API as was done in the previous tutorial.
 For clarity, this code is not repeated in the discussion but is included in the full working sample available in the summary section.

 ## Confirming Message Router Capabilities